 This course is part of the UTA Mathematics Department Affordability Campaign.
-Therefore, you have options for this course (dependent upon how you study) and you can purchase your items through the UTA Bookstore using the following site (copy & paste URL): http://bit.ly/2tQ090S
+Therefore, you have options for this course (dependent upon how you study) and you can purchase your items through the UTA Bookstore using the following site (copy & paste): http://bit.ly/2tQ090S

-- Direct Digital Access (Required): As part of the campaign, your reduced price purchase includes the My Labs Plus direct access which will give you access to all assignments immediately.
+- 1. Direct Digital Access (Required): As part of the campaign, your reduced price purchase includes the My Labs Plus direct access which will give you access to all assignments immediately.
 You may purchase your direct access at any time, but must complete the purchase no later than 14 days after the start of the semester.
-If you fail to complete the purchase within the allotted timeframe then your account will be deactivated until the purchase is confirmed. - Loose-leaf Textbook (Optional): You may upgrade your access code purchase and obtain a loose-leaf textbook at a minimal cost.
+If you fail to complete the purchase within the allotted timeframe then your account will be deactivated until the purchase is confirmed. - Loose-leaf Textbook (Optional): You may also purchase a loose-leaf textbook at a minimal cost.
 The textbook will be shipped directly to an address of your choosing or you may pick one up at the UTA bookstore.
 Full purchase details will be available in Blackboard.
 Fundamentals of Statistics, 5e, by Michael Sullivan, III, Pearson Ed.
 Inc., 2018 - 3.
-Web-Enabled Device (Required): Use your smartphone, tablet, laptop or other device to check-in at lectures for required attendance and to take in-class quizzes and earn Stats Coins toward extra credit - 4.
-3"x5" Index Cards: In the event of a UTA Network disconnection during lecture, index cards may be used as a back-up for the web-enabled device. - 5.
 Scientific Calculator: You may use a scientific calculator.
 See the Calculator Policy section for allowable models.